Athanasius Schneider: Interreligious relations

 Schneider stated in a January 2013 interview that proselytizing by "false religions and sects" should be restricted in majority-Catholic counties.
-"When there is (a Catholic majority) then false religions and sects have not the right to make propaganda there," he said.
-Schneider added that this does not mean that governments can "suppress them, they can live, but (governments) cannot give them the same right to make propaganda to the detriment of Catholics."
+"When there is (a Catholic majority) then false religions and sects have not the right to make propaganda there", he said.
+Schneider added that this does not mean that governments can "suppress them, they can live, but (governments) cannot give them the same right to make propaganda to the detriment of Catholics".

 Schneider has spoken out against Muslim immigration into Europe.
-He stated in 2018 that heavy Muslim immigration during the 2010s was orchestrated by "international powerful political organizations...to take away from Europe its Christian and its national identity.
+He stated in 2018 that heavy Muslim immigration during the 2010s was orchestrated by "international powerful political organizations ... to take away from Europe its Christian and its national identity.
 It is meant to dilute the Christian and the national character of Europe."
-Schneider alleged that the Syrian Civil War was orchestrated by international powers to stir up a migrant crisis to de-Christianize Europe and that mass immigration into Europe from Northern Africa was likewise "artificially created."
+Schneider alleged that the Syrian Civil War was orchestrated by international powers to stir up a migrant crisis to de-Christianize Europe and that mass immigration into Europe from Northern Africa was likewise "artificially created".

 During Pope Francis's visit to Kazakhstan in September 2022, Schneider criticized him for promoting a "supermarket of religions" from which people could freely choose.
 "This is not correct because there is only one true religion, which is the Catholic Church, founded by God himself, but commanded to all men, to all religions, to believe and accept his son Jesus Christ, the only savior," Schneider said.

 Liturgy

 Schneider is a strong promoter of the Tridentine Mass, or the "Traditional Latin Mass," the form of the Mass commonly offered in the Church for centuries but which largely fell out of use following the reforms of the Second Vatican Council, and which some conservative Catholics continue to champion.
 In a July 2018 interview, he rebuked priests for using "a careless and superficial–almost an entertainment style" of liturgy, adding that liturgy must be conducted with "beauty and reverence."
 According to Schneider, "You cannot change the liturgy by the tastes of the time.
 The liturgy is timeless."
-Schneider has offered Divine Liturgy in the Byzantine Rite numerous times, praising it as "permeated with respect, with reverence, with a supernatural spirit and adoration."
+Schneider has offered Divine Liturgy in the Byzantine Rite numerous times, praising it as "permeated with respect, with reverence, with a supernatural spirit and adoration".

 Schneider criticized Traditionis custodes, a 2021 motu proprio issued by Pope Francis which placed restrictions on the Tridentine Mass.
-He characterized it as an attack on the Church's traditions and encouraged Catholics to maintain their attachment to the traditional form.
+He characterized it as an attack on the church's traditions and encouraged Catholics to maintain their attachment to the traditional form.
+According to Schneider, the Traditional Latin Mass is "a treasure that belongs to all saints and to the Church of all time—a sacred treasure of which no fallible administrative ordinances, even at the highest levels of the Church, can rob us".
+Schneider stated that in a meeting with Pope Leo XIV in December 2025, he had asked him to issue a new document on the Traditional Latin Mass to reverse the restrictions imposed on it by Pope Francis and to guarantee complete freedom for priests to conduct the liturgy according to the older form.